mcferrill/dotfiles/README.md

 Requirements
 ------------
-The only real requirements for this to install are python and pip.
-More tools that are configured:
+The only real requirement for this to install is python.
+More tools that are
+configured:

-* Python
+* Bash
 * Vim
 * GNU Screen
 * Virtualenvwrapper
 * Pip
+* Git

 Installation
 ------------
 Run "python dotfiles/install.py" and the installer should run.
-You may need to put some more config variables (specifically virtualenvwrapper related stuff) in a dotfiles (or .files) /sys.sh file.
+You can put system specific configuration in ~/.files/sys.sh and they will also be sourced.

 Supported Platforms
 -------------------